-Part 3 (Final part here): According to Eric Gardner, M.B.
-(CANTAB.), F.S.A, the Chobham Bat's Hogstye is nowhere near as old as it's Aldershot counterpart, and so for me, this significant age difference between the two sites suggests that 'Bat' was NOT a person's name after all, and far more likely to have been a remembrance of an \ancient deity!
+According to Eric Gardner, M.B.
+(CANTAB.), F.S.A, the Chobham Bat's Hogstye is nowhere near as old as it's Aldershot counterpart, and so for us, this significant age difference between the two sites suggests that 'Bat' was NOT a person's name after all, and far more likely to have been a remembrance of an ancient deity!